Georgia Tech Library

 These classes are open to all GT affiliated : undergrad, grad, faculty and staff

 Workshops are usually held in the Homer Rice Center , 2nd floor of the library, near Maps and Special Formats.- behind the elevators.

-Updates & information on the class will be sent to the email you provided on your registration form.The classes are free and they are walk in.
+Updates & information on the class, such as cancellations or rescheduling, will be sent to the email you provided on your registration form.The classes are free and they are walk in.
 Classes are tailored for the Georgia Tech community- Priority is given to those who are registered and Georgia Tech affiliated, but classes are open to the general public if space permits.